 - They launched Lens Your Look to take the guesswork out of outfit planning.

-- They partnered with brands like Target to allow people to search their catalog using related products from the real world.
+- They partnered with brands like Samsung to bring visual search to its latest smartphones and Target to allow customers to search their catalog using related products they see in the real world.

 Make sure you are optimizing for visual search, because (not surprisingly) the top search categories for Lens are: